 This article explains what SameSite attributes are and what you need to do as a publisher to continue monetizing your ad platform.

 What is the SameSite attribute?

-The SameSite attribute tells all browsers when and how to fire cookies in first- or third-party situations.
+The SameSite attribute tells browsers when and how to fire cookies in first- or third-party situations.
 SameSite is used by a variety of browsers to identify whether or not to allow a cookie to be accessed.

-SameSite is making headlines because Google’s Chrome 80 browser will enforce a first-party default on all cookies that don’t have the attribute set.
-This could lead to repercussions if companies who rely on third-party cookie requests don’t make changes by the February 4 deadline.
+SameSite has made headlines because Google’s Chrome 80 browser enforces a first-party default on all cookies that don’t have the attribute set.
+This could lead to repercussions if companies who rely on third-party cookie requests didn’t make changes by the February 4 deadline.

 Can you break that down for me?

 Sure thing!
-Current values for the SameSite attribute include 'strict', 'lax', or 'none':
+Values for the SameSite attribute include 'strict', 'lax', or 'none':

 - 'lax' enables only first-party cookies to be sent/accessed

 - 'strict' is a subset of 'lax' and won’t fire if the incoming link is from an external site

 - 'none' signals that the cookie data can be shared with third parties/external sites (for advertising, embedded content, etc)